Not sure which VPN protocol is right for you? Let the ExpressVPN app automatically choose the best VPN protocol for your

 TCP stands for Transmission Control Protocol.
 Unlike UDP, TCP is error-checked, meaning that dropped packets result in retransmission.
 This results in increased reliability at the expense of latency.

-The best thing about OpenVPN is that it’s open source.
-“Open” may not sound like a good thing for a privacy tool, but it’s actually a huge advantage.
-If there are any security flaws in the code — and as yet none are known — they will be quickly identified by the open source community.
+The best thing about OpenVPN is that it is open source.
+“Open” may not sound like a good thing for a privacy tool, but it is actually a huge advantage.
+If there are any security flaws in the code—and as yet none are known—they will be quickly identified by the open-source community.
 Paired with a strong encryption algorithm, OpenVPN is the most secure VPN protocol available.

 - Not supported on all devices